MakeSchool-Tutorials/Makestagram-Swift-V3/Q19-Setting-Followers/content.md

         }
     }

-Here we're doing the same thing but delete multiple parts of our JSON tree by setting the relative paths to NSNull().
-Note that we can't use nil, otherwise we'll get an error because `updateChildValues` is expecting a parameter of `[String : Any]`.
-Last we'll create a method where we can directly set whether we want a user to be followed or unfollowed:
+By setting the value of multiple relative paths in our database to `NSNull()` we're able to simuntaneously delete multiple parts of our JSON tree.
+Note that we can't use `nil`, otherwise we'll get an error because `updateChildValues` is expecting a parameter of `[String : Any]`.
+Last we'll create a method where we can directly set whether we want a user to be followed or unfollowed.
+This is a convenience method that makes our service layer easier to use.

     static func setIsFollowing(_ isFollowing: Bool, fromCurrentUserTo followee: User, success: @escaping (Bool) -> Void) {
         if isFollowing {